philippe2803/twitter-analytics-wrapper/README.md

 ```

-A simple download for the last 28 days is done as follow:
+A simple download for the last 28 days (default period) is done as follow:

 ```python
 from twitter_analytics import ReportDownloader